apcorg/first-aid-jk/_posts/2015-10-03-f12k13-online-abuse.markdown

 + **Disable the GPS on your mobile camera.** Photos have information embedded in their properties that include when and where you took them (if your camera or phone have a GPS).
 It can also be possible to decipher the location based on what's in the image.
 This geographic info can be embedded in photos pinpointing exactly when and where the photo was taken.
 Together with the content, it can be easy to discern where you live, work or play.
  1. On an iPhone, go to Settings > Privacy > Location, and disable the option of “Camera”.
  2. On Android, go to the camera application.
 Under settings, turn “Location Tag” to “Off”.
-+ **Protect your phone with a passphrase.** If your phone is not password protected, anyone who gets their hands on it can access your information.
-Password hacking is common, and the more a stalker knows about you, the more likely they are to guess your passwords.
++ **Protect your phone with a passphrase.** If your phone is not passphrase protected, anyone who gets their hands on it can access your information.
+Passphrase hacking is common, and the more a stalker knows about you, the more likely they are to guess your passphrases.
 Passphrase protection will keep your data safer if you lose your phone or someone tries to use it without your permission.
  1. For more information refer to [Kit #3: I need to keep my passphrases safe]({{ site.baseurl }}/f06k03-passwords-safe/).
  2. Reset your passphrases regularly.
 + **Protect your computer and phone from spyware and malware.** Malicious applications may contain spyware.
 The more capabilities your smartphone has, like GPS, the more those extras can be used to spy on you.
 Malware and spyware are used to track, record and watch what you do online.